Xata/ubiquitous-cube-game/README.md

 ## Project Goal

-The goal of this project is to create a multiplayer Minecraft clone written in Python that can run on Windows 11 and macOS.
+The goal of this project is to create a 3D tech demo that is reminiscent of Minecraft written in Python that can run on Windows 11 and macOS.

 ## Installation